 #8 Beluga Sturgeon

 The Beluga sturgeon (Huso huso), which is also called the great sturgeon, can weigh up to 2.072 tons and grow up to 24 feet long.
-The largest of these sturgeons are usually humpback.
+That is a big fish in the ocean and one of the largest of these sturgeons are usually humpback.
 They all have long dorsal fins and shorter anal fins.
 This Osteichthyes lives primarily in the Caspian and the Black Sea basins.
 Females are often targeted by commercial anglers because of the roe, Beluga caviar, it produces.

 #7 Southern Sunfish